This post may contain affiliate links, please see our policy for details.

 Another change we made to the room was the hanging light fixture.
 The one that we adopted when we moved in was ok but not my style.
 It was also barely hanging on so this was a project we tackled right after we moved in.

 I found this beauty in a little boutique on a trip to the coast.
 The hubs wasn’t sold on it but I loved it right away.
 In my book, that usually means it’s the right choice.
 The reclaimed barn wood shelves on the far wall are a new addition to this room too.
 I shared all the details about how we made them, and what was there before in another post.

 Once the walls were painted, I moved to the old casement windows.
 I just recently finished painting them black and I love them!
 You can check out the before and after, here.

 The dirty, old blinds were also replaced with a gorgeous woven shade.
 It doesn’t block the view or the light but it does add texture and warmth to the window.

 The vintage dresser turned storage cabinet stayed in it’s original spot and I hung my tobacco basket back up.
-I did get 2 new lamps and added this old wooden bowl that I found at a thrift store.
+I did get 2 new lamps and added an old wooden bowl that I found at a thrift store.

 A recent addition to this space is the pedestal dining table.
 I had a solid oak table in here, that I’ve had for years, and I was just getting ready to refinish it when I found this one for $50.
 It’s a vintage solid teak table that was brought over from Indonesia with the woman who owned it.
 It has a some issues but the wood is gorgeous and it really is a better fit.
 The chairs seem a bit big compared to the table so they may get changed down the road, but they’re ok for right now.